Can I use my health savings account (HSA) to pay for COVID testing and treatment?

 Cost-sharing for treatment of COVID-19

-Although the IRS has allowed HDHPs to cover COVID treatment without a deductible, the federal government is not requiring health plans to cover COVID treatment without cost-sharing, and neither are most states (keeping in mind that treatment is not the same thing as testing and vaccinations, both of which do have to be covered without cost-sharing).
+Although the IRS allowed HDHPs to cover COVID treatment without a deductible, the federal government never required health plans to cover COVID treatment without cost-sharing, and neither did most states (keeping in mind that treatment is not the same thing as testing and vaccinations; testing had to be covered without cost-sharing during the pubic health emergency, and vaccines still have to be covered without cost-sharing).

 Some health plans – including some HDHPs – opted to waive cost-sharing for COVID treatment in 2020, but this had mostly ended by 2021, once COVID vaccinations became widely available.
 If you get COVID and need treatment, you should generally expect to have to meet your plan’s regular cost-sharing obligations.